Wandalen/wTools/module/core/tree_fmt/tests/readme.md

 ## Organization Principles
 - Tests organized in modular files by functionality domain
 - Domain-based organization: tests grouped by what they test (data structures, builders, formatters)
-- 49 unit tests + 30 doc tests covering all library functionality
+- 321 nextest tests + 73 doc tests covering all library functionality
 - All test files under 300 lines for maintainability

 ## Responsibility Table